CURATIVE COLLECTIVE CONVERSATION

 Drawing Workshops at ICA, Boston / Drawing Workshop at MassArt Art Museum

-Free virtual community art making event that welcomes participants to sketch from observation and imagination.
-In a time marked by a pandemic and racial injustice, this session will reflect on how we use our creativity and artistic tools to bear witness to our world, to expose inequality, and to imagine a different future.
+Free virtual community art making workshop that welcomes participants to draw from observation and imagination.
 Leading up to the US elections, this is a call for action — to make a commitment to draw on love and justice for positive change.

 A TIDE OF ART TO COMFORT AND CALM